hackclub/assemble/covid.md

 ### Covid Test Documentation

-We require all attendees & organizers produce the results of a negative antigen test within 24 hours of the event.
-For convenience, tests will be provided at the venue before the event so attendees who don't have their own tests can take one before checking in.
-Everyone testing at check-in will slow down the event though, so we encourage attendees to test on their own before checking in.
+We require all attendees & organizers produce the results of a negative antigen test within 24 hours of the event or (if flying) before you leave to travel.

 <!-- @msw: Ah, hello there! you're reading the raw markdown, aren't you?
 I'm commenting this out because we don't have any applicants at the time of writing with a medical excemption & I'd like to keep the wording concise (why cover an edgecase we don't have).
 If it comes up we can uncomment the following line: -->
 <!-- If an attendee is not vaccinated (in the case of a medical excemption), they must produce the results of a **negative PCR test** within 24 hours of the event. -->